illinois-cs241/illinois-cs241.github.io/_docs/networking.md

 Your server should exit on receiving SIGINT.

-You might find `sigaction` and signal masking with threads helpful, if your signal handling and threads aren't working together quite the way you had hoped

 _Note:_ Do not store the newlines in your filenames.
 There will be no whitespace or slashes in filenames at all.

 ### Error handling